Kieren Jack: Early life

 Jack was born in Sydney, New South Wales.
 The son of former Balmain, NSW and Australian rugby league player Garry Jack, Kieren is the eldest of three brothers raised in the Cherrybrook suburb of Sydney.
 His younger brothers are Rhys and Brandon.

 Kieren was educated at West Pennant Hills Primary School where he played in its AFL team, including the premiership side in 1999.
-He attended high school at Oakhill College in Castle Hill, New South Wales.

 His first experience of Australian rules was in the Paul Kelly Cup in 1998 in primary school playing for the junior Pennant Hills Demons AFC.
 He went on to play a key part in premierships with the junior Demons in 1999 and 2000.
 He played both rugby league (Carlingford Cougars) and Australian rules until 2000 before breaking the news to his father that he wanted to stop playing league to focus on Australian Rules.
-He was identified by AFL talent scouts and taken by Sydney in the 2005 Rookie Draft from the NSW/ACT Rams Under 18 team.
+He was identified by AFL talent scouts and taken by Sydney in the 2005 Rookie draft from the NSW/ACT Rams Under 18 team.

 AFL career

-Before even making his debut, Kieren made news in 2007 as one of four players allegedly involved in an AFL betting scandal, though many criticised the AFL's decision to identify him as his was only a $5 bet.
+Before even making his debut, Kieren made news in 2007 as one of four players allegedly involved in an AFL betting scandal, though many criticised the AFL's decision to identify him, as his was only a $5 bet.
 He was later promoted from the rookie list.
 Notable for his tackling and running abilities, he plays as a midfielder for the Swans.
-In round four, 2008, he gained a NAB AFL Rising Star nomination for his role on West Coast Eagles onballer Daniel Kerr in a match the Swans won by 62 points (their biggest win over the Eagles since 2000).
+In Round 4, 2008, he gained a NAB AFL Rising Star nomination for his role on West Coast Eagles onballer Daniel Kerr in a match the Swans won by 62 points (their biggest win over the Eagles since 2000).